didii/asp-net-core-vue-starter/README.md

+﻿**Note:** This repository is a fork from [SoftwareAteliers/asp-net-core-vue-starter](https://github.com/SoftwareAteliers/asp-net-core-vue-starter) and has only light modifications to suit my own needs.

-﻿# ASP.NET Core Vue Starter
+# ASP.NET Core Vue Starter

 The repository contains an ASP.&#8203;NET Core + Vue.js starter template.
 The template runs on ASP.NET Core 3.0 and is created by Vue CLI 4.0 with a new plugin based architecture allowing developers to interactively scaffold a new project with just a one command.